Big railroad deal seen more likely to gain regulators’ OK

 The deal is also set to capitalize on growing trade across North America by creating the first railroad that would link the United States, Mexico and Canada.
 Executives at the companies say those opportunities should help the combined railroad generate more revenue.

 The Canadian Pacific-Kansas City Southern deal announced Sunday would combine the two smallest of the major railroads into one entity.
+Independent railroad analyst Tony Hatch said doing that should help stabilize the industry overall and should not lead to another round of railroad mergers.

 Some, however, are already expressing concern that the combination of the two railroads could hurt shippers if they are left with fewer options.